malakdahroug/Mech_Teaching_Mate/README.md

     - OPTIONAL: Implement own comm stack if it can address issues discovered in Communication Stack - Stage 1 (if there should be any)

 ## Changelog
+### Version 2.0.2
+- Defined Schemas for Projects and ProjectConfigs to be stored in MongoDB
+- Added backend GET route to fulfill project creation functionality
+- Projects will only be created for sequences that were not attempted by this user before

+### Version 2.0.1
+- Added database connections
+- Defined Schema for User objects to be stored in MongoDB
+- Fulfilled login and registration functionalities through POST backend routes

+### Version 2.0.0
+- Added simple login / registration system using local array

+---

 ### Version 1.0.3a
 - Added simple error generation
 - All complexities include the same type of errors, different complexities will control how many errors to include